-As a primary academy we must provide relationships education to all pupils as per section 34 of the Children and Social work act 2017.
+As a primary academy, we must provide relationships education to all pupils under section 34 of the Children and Social Work Act 2017.

-We do not have to follow the National Curriculum but we are expected to offer all pupils a curriculum that is similar to the National Curriculum including requirements to teach science which would include the elements of sex education contained in the science curriculum.
+We don't have to follow the National Curriculum, but we are expected to offer all pupils a curriculum that is similar to the National Curriculum including requirements to teach science.
+This would include the elements of sex education contained in the science curriculum.

-In teaching RSE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+In teaching RSE, we're required by our funding agreements to have regard to guidance issued by the secretary of state, as outlined in section 403 of the Education Act 1996.